SahilllKumar/Medical-Diagnosis-System/README.md

 # Medical-Diagnosis-System
-In this project, I have created a simple medical diagnosis system using Streamlit, SVM(Support Vector Machine) and Logistic regression
+In this project, I have created a simple medical diagnosis system using Streamlit, SVM(Support Vector Machine) and Logistic regression.
+Good changes are always welcome.